-Microwire is older protocol than SPI and it has some differences from it.
-Original Microwire has fixed fixed clock polarity and clock phase.
-While SPI can be configured to any clock polarity and phase.
+Microwire is an older protocol than SPI, and it has some differences from it.
+Original Microwire has fixed clock polarity and clock phase.
+At the same time, SPI can be configured to any clock polarity and phase.

 Microwire can transfer data faster than the original I2C, typically at MHz rates.
 The SPI bus, used by Motorola on its 68HC11 family, is similar to Microwire, and many peripheral ICs are specified as being compatible with either.

 Both SPI and Microwire are implemented in their respective processors with hardware, which simplifies programming.
-However, peripherals using these buses can be interfaced to any general-purpose microcontroller using software-controlled I/O. Generally, the same types of peripherals available with the 1% interface also are available with SPI or Microwire.
+However, peripherals using these buses can be interfaced to any general-purpose microcontroller using software-controlled I/O. Generally, the same peripherals available with the 1% interface are also available with SPI or Microwire.

 A summary comparison between SPI/ Microwire and I2C

 Note that many Microwire devices have both data-in and data-out pins.
 In some cases, clocking data into a Microwire device will also clock data out of the output pin.
-On those devices, you must read the output bit after each bit is clocked into the device; otherwise, the output bit will be lost.
+You must read the output bit on those devices after each bit is clocked into the device; otherwise, the output bit will be lost.
 The Maxim MAX3100 UART is a typical example.

-Of course all three interfaces have the advantage of being tolerant to large oscillator variations, as all data transfers are synchronized to the master’s shift clock.
-SPI and Microwire gives speed but they are effective as single master and single slave applications.
-While I2C gives ability to connect multiple slaves to single master because of addressing.
+Of course, all three interfaces have the advantage of being tolerant to large oscillator variations, as all data transfers are synchronized to the master’s shift clock.
+SPI and Microwire give speed, but they are effective as single master and single slave applications.
+At the same time, I2C can connect multiple slaves to a single master because of addressing.